ILLEGAL ARMS DEALING

 The Small Arms Survey 2014 reveals that newly produced ammunition is circulating in conflict-affected countries in Africa and the Middle East.
 Tracing investigations presented in this edition conclude that Sudan government stockpiles are the primary source of weapons for non-state armed groups of all allegiances in Sudan and South Sudan—both through deliberate arming and battlefield capture.
 Such arms monitoring is, however, increasingly hampered by the production of unmarked ammunition and the deliberate removal of weapons’ markings."

 The machine gun, shown below left, is the AK-47, known as the Avtomat Kalashnikova - it is a gas-operated, 7.62×39mm assault rifle, designed and developed in the Soviet Union by Mikhail Kalashnikov in 1945.
-He never received a royalty for each one made... officially, or unofficially - if he had, Mr Kalashnikov would have been one of the richest men in the world!
-It has been and still is widely copied around the world, being cheap and easy to manufacture, and virtually indestructible.
-The choice of all illegal arms dealers worldwide.
+He never received a royalty for each one made... officially, or unofficially - if he had, Mister Kalashnikov would have been one of the richest men in the world!
+The machine gun has been and still is widely copied around the world.
+Unfortunately, Mister Kalashnikov's design is perfect, being cheap and easy to manufacture, and virtually indestructible - it is the choice of all illegal arms dealers, terrorists and despots worldwide.

 A terribly lethal weapon.